Riuchek/Codex/docs/ARCHITECTURE.md

 **Core design decisions:**

-- **Data lives on the actor via Flags** — each actor carries its own `CodexRecord` as a Foundry flag.
+- **Data lives on the actor via Flags** — each actor carries its own `ActorRecord` as a Foundry flag.
 When an actor is deleted, its Codex data is deleted with it.
 This is intentional ("banished from history").
 - **No external database** — all persistence goes through Foundry's built-in `setFlag`/`getFlag` API, which syncs automatically between connected clients.
 - **System-agnostic by configuration** — HP path and attack flavor are configurable so the module works across different RPG systems without code changes.